Newport News, Virginia: Media

 The City of Newport News operates two local government PEG Channels, Newport News Television (NNTV) and NNTV2.
 NNTV airs on cable channels Cox 48 & Verizon 19 while NNTV2 is on Cox 46 & Verizon 18.
 NNTV also operates a YouTube channel of their programming.
 Residents of Newport News can find programs highlighting local events and various things to do around the city.
 NNTV airs the City Council Meetings and Planning Commission Meetings live for the public to view while NNTV2 is a bulletin board channel that displays slides for various city events and essential information for residents.
 NNTV also produces the local Crimeline reports with officers from the Newport News Police Department.

 Newport News is also served by several television stations.
 The Hampton Roads designated market area (DMA) is the 43rd largest in the U.S. with 712,790 homes (0.64% of the total U.S.).
 The major network television affiliates are WTKR-TV 3 (CBS), WAVY 10 (NBC), WVEC-TV 13 (ABC), WGNT 27 (Independent), WTVZ 33 (MyNetworkTV), WVBT 43 (Fox, with CW on DT2), and WPXV 49 (ION Television) and The Public Broadcasting Service member station is WHRO-TV 15.

 Newport News's daily newspaper is the Daily Press.
-Other papers include the Port Folio Weekly, the New Journal and Guide, the Hampton Roads Business Journal, and the James River Journal.
+Other papers include the Port Folio Weekly, the New Journal and Guide, the Hampton Roads Business Journal, and the James River Living journal.

 Christopher Newport University publishes its own newspaper, The Captain's Log.
 Hampton Roads Magazine serves as a bi-monthly regional magazine for Newport News and the Hampton Roads area.
 Hampton Roads Times serves as an online magazine for all the Hampton Roads cities and counties.
 Newport News is served by a variety of radio stations on the AM and FM dials, with towers located around the Hampton Roads area.